mebobby2/MachineLearningBook/README.md

 Upto page 85
 Now you can rerun the crawler and have it actually index the pages as it goes.
 You can do this in your interactive session

-Before that:

-find out where script is crashing and getting a page parsing error.